 Enter this great recipe for satisfying a chocolate chip cookie dough craving.
 Not only is this edible chocolate chip cookie dough egg free, it’s made with rolled oats instead of flour to make eating raw vegan chocolate chip cookie dough A-OK.
 Yup, this means it's safe to eat.
 This edible cookie dough recipe is also gluten free and dairy free.

-You don’t need any protein powder in this vegan cookie dough!
+You don’t need any protein powder in this easy vegan cookie dough!
 Each serving provides 8 grams of fueling protein, making it a good source of the nutrient.
 It’s also a good source of satiating fiber, as well as iron—a nutrient that helps keep your blood oxygenated.

 But I didn’t even talk about the absolute best part yet!
 It’s one thing if you’re craving vegan edible cookie dough.
 It’s another if you’re jonesing for chickpea chocolate chip cookies.

 That’s right, it only takes a few extra minutes to grab a baking sheet and bake this protein cookie dough into delicious vegan chocolate chip chickpea cookies.
 And they're so tasty either straight out of the oven or at room temperature.